GaLaXy102/Vacationing/README.md

 attractions depending on his desire to visit them.
 Then he labelled the Edges with the duration it would take to get from attraction A to attraction B.

-Finally, he some nodes (by hand - how lame is that?) to match the following
+Finally, he clustered some nodes (by hand - how lame is that?) to match the following
 criteria: The total day may not exceed a given length, there may only be x days longer than ... hours, there may only be ... attractions a day...
 Furthermore, overwhelmed by the amount of things to do, he decided to visit one region of Sicily later and left